Addi90/WebPicDL/readme.md

 A simple command line tool for downloading all supported image types from a webpage, written in python.
 It can filter for types and sizes.

 ## How to Use ##
-Open the command line and call picloader.py with the first argument being the target URL.
+Open the command line and call picloader.py with the first argument being the target URL or a text file having target URLs.
+The URLs in the file must be each in a new line.
+Commas and other separators not needed, just each in their own line.

 Attribute|Description
 :---:|:---